wooey/Wooey/README.md

 ### The admin Interface

 Within the django admin interface, scripts may be added to through the 'scripts' model.
-Here, the user permissions may be set, as well as cosmetic features such as the script's display name, description (if  provided, it will be automatically populated by the description from argparse).
+Here, the user permissions may be set, as well as cosmetic features such as the script's display name, description (if provided, otherwise the script name and description will be automatically populated by the description from argparse if available).

 ### The command line